 Cherry Trees for Zone 3

-Cupid cherries are cherries from the “Romance Series” that also includes Crimson Passion, Juliet, Romeo and Valentine.
+Cupid cherries are cherries from the “Romance Series” that also include Crimson Passion, Juliet, Romeo, and Valentine.
 The fruit ripens in mid-August and is a deep burgundy in color.
 While the tree is self-pollinating, you will need another Cupid or another of the Romance Series for optimal pollination.
-These cherries are very cold hardy and are suited to zone 2a.
+These cherries are very cold-hardy and are suited to zone 2a.
 These trees are self-rooted, so damage from winter dieback is minimal.

 Carmine cherries are another example of cherry trees for cold climates.
-This 8 foot or so tree is great for eating out of hand or pie making.
+This 8-foot (2.5 m.) or so tree is great for eating out of hand or pie making.
 Hardy to zone 2, the tree ripens in late July to early August.

-Evans grows to 12 feet in height and bears bright red cherries that ripen in late July.
+Evans grows to 12 feet (3.5 m.) in height and bears bright red cherries that ripen in late July.
 Self-pollinating, the fruit is quite tart with yellow rather than red flesh.